h0uter/smflow/README.md

 The following hooks will be installed:

-- Post-checkout hook

-Automatically resets submodules to the correct commit when you checkout a branch in the parent repository.
+- Post-checkout hook parent: Automatically attaches to branch and resets submodules to the correct commit when you checkout a branch in the parent repository.

-- Post-branch-change hook

-Updates .gitmodules when you switch between branches, ensuring consistency across the repo.
+- Post-Checkout hook submodules: Updates `.gitmodules` when you switch between branches in the children, ensuring easy updates.

 ### ⚙️ Git Configuration